-Modifying Custody & Parenting Plans in TN After Divorce
+Modifying Custody & Parenting Plans After Tennessee Divorce

 Changing or modifying your parenting plan or otherwise changing custody in Tennessee after a divorce requires asking the Court for a modification.
 In order to qualify for a modification of custody, the parent seeking the change must prove a change of circumstances which materially alters the child’s well-being.
 This is rarely a simple question of law.